ANNUAL PLANNING MADE EASY. See how our #1 rated execution software uses AI to create an action-ready annual plan. Sign up for a demo >

 1. Start with a clear objective.
 What problem are you trying to solve?
 What discussion do you need to have, and what is the desired outcome?
 Are you making a decision?
 Are you gathering information for someone on the team to take away so they can decide?
 Are you getting feedback or collecting ideas for future consideration?
 Be clear about what the time is being used for so nobody walks away feeling frustrated or wasting time.

 2. Send prep work.
-Some people are good on their feet, but usually, if you want to get some good work done in a brief period of time, you need to get people thinking about the problem before they come into the room.
+Some people are good on their feet, but usually, if you want to get some good work done in a brief period, you need to get people thinking about the problem before they come into the room.
 Send out a Start-Stop-Continue, or just let people know you are planning to brainstorm "20 ways to solve X," so they should come up with their top 1-2 ideas ready to share with the team.

 3. Set some ground rules for the discussion.
 Consider the setup.
 Do you have any team members participating virtually?
 If so, establishing ground rules for including them is particularly important.
 In the heat of the moment, it can be tempting to have people in the room throwing out ideas, talking over each other, etc., and that doesn't allow virtual team members to join in.
 The same is true of using collaboration tools like sticky notes and flip charts - those are great for capturing ideas when everyone is together, but you need a different tool when some team members are remote.
 Setting rules like virtual team members sharing first, using a "talking stick" to ensure only one person speaks at a time, or even pulling in a brainstorming tool like the 6 Thinking Hats to bring some structure can be helpful.